komachi/usedcss/README.md

 Ignore nesting so `.class1 .class2` will be saved even if there is element with `class2`, but it's not nested with `class1`.
 Useful if you use templates.

+## templateMode

+Type: `boolean`

+Default: `false`

+Useful if you run usedcss against nested templates.
+It split selectors so if you have an element with class `class1` in one file and an element with class `class2` in another one, it will save rule with `.class1 .class2` selector.

 ## Usage

 Check out [PostCSS documentation](https://github.com/postcss/postcss#usage) on how to use PostCSS plugins.